camunda-consulting/camunda-7-code-examples/snippets/authorization-demo/README.md

 How does it work?
 -----------------

-For our simple process with two user tasks in different lanes two additional resourced are defined to check against later on.
+For our simple process with two user tasks in different lanes one new resource 'processDefinitionResource' is used to grant access with two different resource ids to check against later on.

 ![process diagram](src/main/resources/process.png)

-The resource id is the same as the resource name and it is build from the parts ``processDefinitionKey-candidateGroup``, in this example 'authorization-demo-management' with type 10 and 'authorization-demo-sales' with type 11.
-The resources are defined in a static member ``AuthorizationResources.resources`` as a HashMap.
+The resource id is build from the parts ``processDefinitionKey-candidateGroup``, in this example 'authorization-demo-management' and 'authorization-demo-sales'.
+The new resource is defined as a static member ``AuthorizationResources.resource``.

-While setting up the unit test authorizations for the resources are created.
-The group 'management' is granted the authorization to access and create one of the resources, the group 'sales' is granted to access the other one.
+While setting up the unit test authorizations for the resource are created.
+The group 'management' is granted the authorization to access and create the resource with the according Id, the group 'sales' is granted to access the same resource with another Id.

-A super-user gets all permissions to the resources to delete during deployment cleanup.
-To do this, the a new subclass of ProcessEngineRule is used to run the test.
+A super-user gets all permissions to the process definition resource with all ids to delete during deployment cleanup.
+To do the cleanup, a new subclass of ProcessEngineRule is used to run the test.
 The super-user is authenticated before finishing the tests.

 How to use it?